-Most of our students have an Education, Health and Care Plan (EHCP).
-Some of our students have suffered trauma in their life and some have either an ASC diagnosis, or display traits of ASC (Autistic Spectrum Condition).
+Some of our other students have suffered trauma in their life and some have either an ASC diagnosis or display traits of ASC (Autistic Spectrum Condition).

-We aim to provide all of our students with the opportunity to thrive academically, to develop socially, and to successfully re-engage with the world around them.
-These three aims underpin all that we do.
+We aim to provide all of our students with the opportunity to thrive academically, to develop socially, access vocational learning to build important work skills and to successfully re-engage with the community.

+These four aims underpin all that we do.